-The Atheist Revolution
+Three Decades Ago, America Lost Its Religion.
+Why?

 Making friends as an adult without a weekly congregation is hard.
 Establishing a weekend routine to soothe Sunday-afternoon nerves is hard.
 Reconciling the overwhelming sense of life’s importance with the universe’s ostensible indifference to human suffering is hard.

-Although belief in god is no panacea for these problems, religion is more than a theism.
+Although belief in God is no panacea for these problems, religion is more than a theism.
 It is a bundle: a theory of the world, a community, a social identity, a means of finding peace and purpose, and a weekly routine.
-Those, like me, who have largely rejected this package-deal, often find themselves shopping a la carte for meaning, community, and routine to fill a faith-shaped void.
+Those, like me, who have largely rejected this package deal, often find themselves shopping à la carte for meaning, community, and routine to fill a faith-shaped void.
 Their politics is a religion.
 Their work is a religion.
 Their spin class is a church.
 And not looking at their phone for several consecutive hours is a Sabbath.

 American nones may well build successful secular systems of belief, purpose, and community.
-But imagine what a devout believer might think: that millions of Americans have abandoned religion only to recreate it everywhere they look.
+But imagine what a devout believer might think: Millions of Americans have abandoned religion, only to re-create it everywhere they look.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.